Parent Resources

 • Plan a special snack or meal and have your child write the menu.

-• After finishing a chapter in a book or a magazine article, have your child explain his or her favorite event.
+• After finishing a chapter in a book or a magazine article, have your child explain their favorite event.

 • Spend time with kids on simple board games, puzzles, and activities that encourage better attitudes and stronger mathematics skills.
 Even everyday activities such as playing with toys in a sandbox or in a tub at bath time can teach children mathematics concepts such as weight, density, and volume.
 Check your television listings for shows that can reinforce mathematics skills in a practical and fun way.